bdan-security/open-source-soc/03_Scenario_B_Deception_Honeypot/README.md

 ```

 ![Figure B.1](../Images/Scenario_B_Cowrie_Interaction.png)
-> **Figure B.1:** The Kali Linux attacker successfully connects to port `22`, unaware that the connection has been transparently redirected into the Cowrie deception environment.
+> The Kali Linux attacker successfully connects to port `22`, unaware that the connection has been transparently redirected into the Cowrie deception environment.

 The attacker therefore believes they are interacting with the production SSH service, while the actual interaction is being handled by the honeypot.